We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

-When buying an investment property for a self managed superannuation fund (SMSF), the mortgage itself cannot legally be held in the name of the SMSF.
+When buying an investment property for a self-managed superannuation fund (SMSF), the mortgage itself cannot legally be held in the name of the SMSF.

-A bare trust first needs to be set up to apply for a home loan and purchase the property, with all benefits going to the SMSF beneficiaries.
+For this reason, a bare trust first needs to be set up to apply for a home loan and purchase the property, with all benefits going to the SMSF beneficiaries.